According to Navajo legend, Skinwalkers are shapeshifting witches that disguise themselves as deformed animals like wolves and bears.

 This is the legend of the Navajo Skinwalker.

-The Navajo Legend
+What Are Skinwalkers?
+Inside The Navajo Legend

 The Pueblo people, Apache, and Hopi also have their own legends involving the Skinwalker.

 Some traditions believe that Skinwalkers are borne of a benevolent medicine man who abuses indigenous magic for evil.
 The medicine man is then given mythical powers of evil, that vary from tradition to tradition, but the power all traditions mention is the ability to turn into or possess an animal or person.
 Other traditions believe a man, woman, or child can become a Skinwalker should they commit any kind of deep-seated taboo.

 The Skinwalkers are described as being mostly animalistic physically, even when they are in human form.
 They are reportedly near-impossible to kill except with a bullet or knife dipped in white ash.

 Little more is known about the purported being, as the Navajo are staunchly reluctant to discuss it with outsiders — and often even amongst each other.
 Traditional belief portends that speaking about the malevolent beings is not only bad luck but makes their appearance all the more likely.

 Native American writer and historian Adrienne Keene explained how J.K.
 Rowling’s use of similar entities in her Harry Potter series affected indigenous people who believed in the Skinwalker.

 “What happens when Rowling pulls this in, is we as Native people are now opened up to a barrage of questions about these beliefs and traditions,” said Keene, “but these are not things that need or should be discussed by outsiders.”